-One such surprise is the difference between a 2D circular failure and a 3D spherical failure in a homogeneous cohesive slope that is described in a note by Peter Wood, which is also posted on this web site.
+One such surprise is the difference between a 2D circular failure and a 3D spherical failure in a homogeneous cohesive slope that is described by Hungr et al. (1989).
 This is in effect an extension of the well-known technical note by Baligh and Azzouz (1975) on end effects.
-The 2D factor of safety for the problem analysed by Peter is 1.08 and the 3D factor of safety obtained by Peter and other workers cited in his note is in the order of 1.40, a 30 percent difference!
+The 2D factor of safety for the problem analysed by Hungr et al. is 1.08 and the 3D factor of safety obtained by Hungr et al. and by TSLOPE is in the order of 1.40, a 30 percent increase.
+And, if the 3D slip surface is taken to be an ellipsoid with an aspect ratio of 0.5, the increase is more like 50 percent.
+On the other hand, the same problem analysed as a cohesionless slope shows similar factors of safety in 3D and 3D (Pyke, 2017).

-Another surprise is the difference between a 2D failure and a more realistic 3D failure in a zoned earth dam, as described in the note by Ian Brown that is posted on this web site.
+Another surprise is the difference between a 2D failure and a more realistic 3D failure in a zoned earth dam, as described in a case history described by Brown (2017).
 And this can be true no matter how long the dam is.
-The 2D failure surface overweighs the core material because the proportion of the 3D failure surface that cuts through the shell is much greater than its participation in the 2D failure surface.
+The 2D failure surface over weights the core material because the proportion of the 3D failure surface that cuts through the shell is much greater than its participation in the 2D failure surface.

-And a third surprise is the effect that a wall or revetment can have on the stability of a long slope.
+A third surprise is the effect that a wall or revetment can have on the stability of a long slope.
 This falls in the category of things that are obvious once they are pointed out to you, but were not so obvious previously.
 The point is that a wall or revetment often does not participate in a 2D slope stability analysis because the critical slip surface dives under the wall or revetment.
-However, a 3D failure surface has to cut through the wall or revetment.
+However, a 3D failure surface must cut through the wall or revetment.
 This effect will be greatest when the slide is narrow in the direction along the wall, that is, it has an aspect ratio of less than one.
-As the aspect ratio of the 3D slide surface increases and it encompassed more of the length of the slope, the effect of the 3D failure will decrease and the computed factor of safety will approach but never reach the 2D value.
-But most, although not all, natural landslides have an aspect ratio of less than one and 3D effects can be significant.
+As the aspect ratio of the 3D slide surface increases and it encompasses more of the length of the slope, the effect of the 3D failure will decrease and the computed factor of safety will approach but never reach the 2D value.
+Many natural landslides have an aspect ratio of less than one and 3D effects can be significant.

 The overall point is that you will never know unless you check.
 The following real-world example shows the difference that 3D analyses make in both static slope stability analyses and in simplified seismic deformation analyses that require computation of the yield acceleration using a slope stability program.
-Extension of TSLOPE to more accurately calculate seismic displacements using site-specific acceleration histories is currently underway.

-Real-World Example
+Real World Example

 This example involves Treasure Island, a man-made island in San Francisco Bay, which was originally intended to serve as an airport, but, after the completion of the 1939 World's Fair, the island was taken over by the US Navy.
 It is presently being redeveloped for civilian use.
 The sand fill that was place to form the island will be densified to mitigate possible liquefaction, and prefabricated vertical drains and surcharging will be used to limit future settlement of the underlying young Bay Mud.
 The final grades will be raised up to 5 feet to allow gravity flow of stormwater for the foreseeable future, even accounting for sea level rise.
-The cross section below and the soil properties are taken from publically-released bid documents.
+The cross section below and the soil properties are taken from publicly-released bid documents.